-As a relatively new investor in this area of activity, the Council has initially taken a relatively low risk approach to acquisitions in order to develop a sound real estate investment portfolio.
-This has reduced the level of return that can be generated initially; longer-term it is proposed to target an average portfolio yield of 6% by 2024-25.
-Where an individual opportunity does not deliver a 6% yield (either initially or longer-term) but it is felt to still have potential, the investment will still be reviewed by C&I Committee, taking into account any other supporting factors such as reduction of concentration risk.
-The types of investment in this area include:
+The Council has initially taken a relatively low-risk approach to acquisitions in order to develop a sound real estate investment portfolio, and has therefore focused on the first type of opportunity in its search.
+This has reduced the level of return generated initially; longer-term it is proposed to target an average portfolio yield of 6% by 2024-25.
+Where an individual opportunity does not deliver a 6% yield (either initially or longer-term) but it is felt to still have potential, the investment is still reviewed by C&I Committee, taking into account any other supporting factors such as reduction of concentration risk.
+However, the Cambridgeshire market generates relatively low returns due to competition and security of tenure, therefore moving forward the Council may need to consider opportunities further afield if it wishes to generate higher returns.